Fhoeddinghaus/ClosedGroupFunctions.jl/docs/src/storage.md

 ```

 !!! info
     The stored object doesn't need to be a group.
-It can be used to store specific elements of the group, the labeled group or other arbitrary objects.
+It can be used to store specific elements of the group, the labelled group or other arbitrary objects.

 ## Loading a group
 ```@docs